itpp-labs/odoo-development/docs/dev/debug/emulation-esc-pos.rst

 POS
 ---
-At any database, including one on runbot:
+At any database (including one on runbot as well as database where you have installed hw_escpos):

 * set ``Receipt printer`` checkbox in pos.config and set ip equal to ``127.0.0.1``